gabrielmsantos/acmicpc/SingleCutFailure/README.md

     3-  Check if the solution found is on the same side of the door.
 If so, move it to the next point of a different side. # O(1)
 ```
 ```
-    4- If there is no single cut solution the DIAGONALS
+    4- If there is no single cut solution, then DIAGONALS
 ```